tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/blockchain/index.md

 ---
 title: Azure Blockchain Service REST API
-description: Leawn how Azure Blockchain Service is a fully managed ledger service that enables you to operate blockchain networks at scale in Azure.
+description: Learn how Azure Blockchain Service is a fully managed ledger service that enables you to operate blockchain networks at scale in Azure.
 author: PatAltimore
 ms.author: patricka
 ms.date: 04/28/2019